Coping with Cancer

-EDUCATE YOURSELF ABOUT THE CANCER.
+EDUCATE YOURSELF ABOUT CANCER.
 It helps to know what to expect.
 Doctors often do not describe the details of the cancer journey – patients and loved ones will find value in learning how this usually plays out themselves.
-It is important for patients and their family members to understand that if they choose not to do chemo or some other aggressive therapy, there are other options where they will receive support, comfort care, and assistance from the health care team.
+Patients and their family members need to understand that if they choose not to do chemo or some other aggressive therapy, there are other options where they will receive support, comfort care, and assistance from the health care team.

 SUPPORT YOUR LOVED ONE’S TREATMENT DECISIONS.
-While you may be in a position to share decision-making, ultimately it is your loved one’s body and spirit that bear the impact of the cancer.
-There may also come a time when you have to make decisions for your loved one because he can’t anymore.
+While you may be in a position to share decision-making, ultimately, it is your loved one’s body and spirit that bears the impact of cancer.
+There may also come when you have to make decisions for your loved one because he can’t anymore.
 It’s important to get a sense of how he feels about this before it happens.
 How would he like to deal with it?

 SUPPORT THE PERSON WHO CARES FOR THE PATIENT.
-The spouse, partner, parent or adult child of the person with cancer now perform additional roles with which they might appreciate help for example driving, food preparation, care for the patient, hospital visits and many more.
+The spouse, partner, parent or adult child of the person with cancer now perform additional roles with which they might appreciate the help, for example, driving, food preparation, care for the patient, hospital visits and many more.

 KEEP CONTACT CONSISTENTLY.
-A journey with cancer is usually a lengthy one and people with cancer often note that friends and family “don’t call anymore” after the initial crisis of diagnosis.
-Checking in regularly over the long haul is both tremendously helpful and very meaningful for the person living with cancer.
+A journey with cancer is usually a lengthy one, and people with cancer often note that friends and family “don’t call anymore” after the initial crisis of diagnosis.
+Checking regularly over the long haul is tremendously helpful and very meaningful for the person living with cancer.